 Tracey Taweel

-Tracey Taweel serves as part of Nova Scotia’s Executive Deputy Minister Team, which works horizontally across government departments to provide strategic leadership, direction and coordination of information, and advice to government in addressing pressing social issues within Nova Scotia.
+Tracey Taweel serves as the Executive Deputy Minister to the Premier and Head of the Public Service.
+In this role, she leads the Nova Scotia Deputy Minister Team, facilitating efforts across government departments to provide strategic leadership, direction, and coordination; and providing advice to government in addressing pressing issues within Nova Scotia.

 Tracey also leads a seasoned team of professionals at the Department of Intergovernmental Affairs (IGA).
 The IGA team provides cross-government leadership in the development of strategies and approaches that best position the Province to build relationships and compete on a regional, national and international stage.
 This work includes intergovernmental relations, trade policy, protocol and international relations.